GLOBAL MARKETS-Rising U.S. coronavirus cases hurt stocks, push debt yields lower

 "We do think we might see a pause in the resumption of economic recovery that we've seen over the last couple of months," he said.

-U.S. retail sales rose a better-than-expected 7.5% in June.
-But Labor Department data showed 1.30 million people filed for state unemployment benefits during the week ending July 11, slightly down from the prior period.

-Treasury yields fell and gold eased, though it remained above $1,800 an ounce.
-The 10-year Treasury note fell 2.8 basis points to yield 0.602%.
+Treasury yields fell and gold eased, though futures contracts remained above $1,800 an ounce.
+The 10-year Treasury note fell 0.2 basis point to yield 0.6102%.

+Relations between the world's two largest economies have sunk to the lowest point in decades with new points of contention surfacing almost daily.

+The Trump administration is considering banning travel to the United States by all members of the Chinese Communist Party and their families, a person familiar with the matter said, a move that would worsen already-tense U.S.-China relations.

 China accused the United States of "gangster logic" after President Donald Trump ordered an end to Hong Kong's special status under U.S. law in response to China's imposition of new security legislation on the former British colony.